stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

-JSON (JavaScript Object Notation) is an even simpler data format to support platform-neutral data interchange that is highly compatible across programming languages by restricting data representation to a set of five common types: bool, float, string, array, and object.
+JSON (JavaScript Object Notation) is an even simpler data format to support platform-neutral data interchange that is highly compatible across programming languages by restricting data representation to a set of five common types: bool, number, string, array, and object.
 A JSON object is the same as an XML-RPC struct.
 Only the syntax differs.
 Both are composed of fieldname-value member pairs (i.e. both are hashmaps) and have no other special properties.
-(Which is in contrast to XML data as "objects" that are namespace scoped and may include `xsi:type` information to distinguish derived from base types, and may include id-ref data references, and other properties that make XML more suitable to achieve lossless C/C++ serialization.)
+(Which is in contrast to XML data as "objects" that are namespace scoped and may include xsi:type attributes to distinguish derived from base types, and may include id-ref attributes to cross-reference data, and other properties that make XML more suitable to achieve lossless C/C++ serialization.)

 This document does not describe JSON (and JSON RPC/REST) in detail.
 For more details, please visit <http://www.json.org>.